thecyberpreacher/cloud-project/GCP/GCP-Project_1.md

-### GCP Project 01: Set Up a Secure Cloud Environment
+# Project 01: Set Up a Secure Cloud Environment
 ## CyberPreacher Edition

-## Project Scenario
+## Project scenario

-A small startup recently migrated its infrastructure to GCP.
+A small startup recently migrated its infrastructure to the GCP cloud.
 However, they didn’t configure proper security controls.
 As a result:

 - A developer accidentally exposed sensitive data stored in a Cloud Storage bucket to the public.
 - An attacker gained access to the cloud environment using stolen credentials because MFA was not enabled.
 - The company incurred unexpected costs due to unauthorized resource usage, as there were no billing alerts or monitoring in place.

-> For all the resources in this lab, use the **us-east1** region.
+> For all the resources in this lab, we are using the **us-east1** region.

-## Lab Objectives
+## Lab objectives

 In this lab, you will complete the following exercises:

-- Exercise 1: Create a Resource Group (aka Project).
+- Exercise 1: Create a Resource Group (Project).
 - Exercise 2: Create a GCP IAM User and assign the Security Administrator role.
 - Exercise 3: Configure Identity and Access Management (IAM) for the Project.
 - Exercise 4: Enable GCP Cloud Monitoring and Logging.
 - Exercise 5: Set Up Billing Alerts.

 ## Instructions

-### Exercise 1: Create the Project and assign IAM permissions for the Security User on the Project.
+### Exercise 1: Create the Resource Group (Project) and assign IAM permission for the Security User on the project.

 #### Estimated timing: 15 minutes

-> **Note**: Please ensure that you have created a GCP Free Tier Account at (https://cloud.google.com/free).
+>**Note**: Please ensure that you have created a GCP Free Tier Account at (https://cloud.google.com/free).

 In this exercise, you will complete the following tasks:

 - Task 1: Create a Project.
 - Task 2: Create a GCP IAM User and assign the Security Administrator role.
 - Task 3: Configure Identity and Access Management (IAM) for the Project.

 #### Task 1: Create a Project

 In this task, you will create a project.

-1. Start a browser session and sign in to the Google Cloud Console **`https://console.cloud.google.com/`**.
+1. Start a browser session and sign-in to the Google Cloud Console **`https://console.cloud.google.com/`**.

 2. In the **Google Cloud Console**, click on the project dropdown at the top to open the project selector.